aciccarello/ciccarello.me/_posts/you-should-try-wireless-charging.md

 ## It's built into many phones

-Wireless charging is included with most phones made in the last few years.
+Most major phones made in the last few years include wireless charging.
 All iPhones from 8 and above, Pixel phones from 3 on (not including the budget 4a/5a), most Samsung Galaxy devices starting at the S6 include wireless charging.
+Apple's AirPods Pro also include wireless charging in the charging case.
 Even many budget-friendly phones include a wireless charging receiver in the device.
 This means you only need a charging pad to get started.
 If you don't have wireless charging in your phone, you still have the option of adding an external wireless receiver (see below).

 ## Your port won't wear out as quickly